World stocks rally on bets over China; U.S., Germany data help

-NEW YORK Stocks and commodity markets rallied on Tuesday, helped by improved investor sentiment on the economic outlook in China, the United States and Germany, although persistent worries over the euro zone debt crisis limited some gains.
+NEW YORK Stocks and commodity markets rallied on Tuesday on improving investor sentiment on growth in China, the United States and Germany, although persistent worries over the euro zone debt crisis limited some gains.

-Shares on Wall Street were up around 1 percent at midday after a long weekend extended by Monday's Martin Luther King Day U.S. holiday.
+Shares on Wall Street jumped 1 percent in early trade as the market reopened from a long weekend extended by Monday's U.S. holiday for Martin Luther King Day.

-Equity and commodity markets shook off a downgrade of the euro zone's EFSF rescue fund on Monday from U.S. rating agency Standard & Poor's, a few days after S&P cut ratings on several European countries, including France.
-But markets have been known to shift on bad news out of Europe.

-Investors were watching Greece's talks on restructuring its debt to avoid default, though they were at an impasse.

-Global stocks also gained about 1 percent, while shares in Europe rose more than half a percent, hitting 5-1/2 month highs.
+Global stocks were gained about 1 percent, while shares in Europe rose about half a percent.

-Oil and copper prices also gained, rising between 1 and 3 percent, as the positive sentiment over global growth coincided with news of potential supply issues and geopolitical tensions that heightened bullish fundamentals for those commodities.
+Oil and metals prices were up as well, rising between 1 and 2 percent, as the positive sentiment over global growth coincided with news of potential supply issues and geopolitical tensions that heightened bullish fundamentals for those commodities.

-Gold hit 5-week highs as the dollar fell for the first time in three sessions against the euro.

 Much of the gains were fueled by speculation that China may try to boost growth in the near term by tweaking its monetary policy after the country's economy expanded at its weakest pace in 2-1/2 years in the latest quarter.